-The cost of the residency is $1750 usd and covers meals, transportation from our rendezvous location, gas, lodging and some of our workshop supplies for 6 days and 5 nights in Iceland.
+The cost of the residency is $1750 usd and covers meals, transportation from our rendezvous location, programming, lodging and some of our workshop supplies for 6 days and 5 nights in Iceland.
 The airfare is not covered and is the responsibility of the guest.
-We recommend Iceland Air as they have great fares, but there may also be other airlines that offer great deals to Iceland.

 What to Expect